California Arrest Record Sealing

 - Help Prepare initial motion

 There is no reason to continue to let a wrongful arrest affect your future.
-We are able to get you relief by getting your arrest record sealed under PC 851.8.
+We are able to get you relief by getting your arrest record sealed under PC 851.8 or PC 851.91.
 We specialize solely in California record clearing laws and are experienced with the arrest record sealing process, which greatly optimizes your chances at successfully getting the arrest record sealed.
 We really appreciate you taking the time to view our website and we hope that you found the information helpful.
 We truly look forward to helping you put your wrongful arrest behind you for good, allowing you to forget the past and embrace the future.

 David Huffman, Esq.